tasselchof/circlical-twig-extractor/README.md

 ## License

-Twig Gettext Extractor is licensed under the MIT license.
+Twig Gettext Extractor is licensed under the MIT license, like its parent fork.